-10 Questions to Ask Before Hiring a Web Developer in India
+10 Questions Before Hiring a Web Developer in India (2026)

-The Indian web development market has hundreds of thousands of developers — from fresh graduates offering ₹3,000 websites to senior engineers with decade-long portfolios.
+The Indian web development market has hundreds of thousands of developers - from fresh graduates offering INR 3,000 websites to senior engineers with decade-long portfolios.
 The quality gap is enormous.
-Yet most business owners hire based on price or a friend's recommendation, without any evaluation process.

 This is the most important question.
 Not portfolio screenshots - live URLs you can visit right now.